EliFebres/ai-research-archive/README.md

 ## ⚖️ License & Copyright
 Notes, code, and badge scripts: MIT License (see LICENSE file).
 Research papers: Copyright belongs to the original authors and publishers.
-Where distribution is restricted, only metadata and personal annotations are provided here—no full‑text PDFs.

 ## 🙏 Acknowledgements
 Thanks to the researchers pushing the field forward and to open‑access initiatives like arXiv.